jinmingjian/sde/README.md

 __*NOTE*__

+  0. The dependence to sourcekitd-repl will be deprecated when 2.0's [more controllable interface](https://github.com/jinmingjian/sde/issues/9) coming.

   1. Before trying out, __make sure__ you have got sourcekitdInProc framework/library in your library path.
 For Linux, use _"swift.sourcekit.linux.sourcekite_ld_library_path"_ to specify other path if it is not in your system library directories.

   2. The extension in the marketplace will be rolling-updated in a timed rhythm, such as some weeks.
 No semantic versioning or backward compatibility guaranteed here.
 It is better to check the changelog before your update.